 Shoes should be three things: stylish, supportive and most of all, comfortable.

-If you’re worried about some of the footwear trends emerging for AW22 (I’m looking at you, platforms), you’ll be glad to know ballet pumps are making a long-awaited comeback.
+If you’re worried about some of the footwear trends emerging for this year (I’m looking at you, loafers), you’ll be glad to know ballet pumps are making a long-awaited comeback.

 While I don’t like to think of certain trends ever being ‘out’ (you should wear what makes you happy, IMO), the shoes favoured by French girls are emerging again for sure.

-We saw them stepping down the runway at the AW22 shows for Emelia Wickstead, Simone Rocha and Miu Miu, who teamed their pretty pink satin pairs with chunky socks, and Alexa Chung has dug hers out recently too.
+We saw them stepping down the runway for Emelia Wickstead, Simone Rocha and Miu Miu, who teamed their pretty pink satin pairs with chunky socks, and Alexa Chung has dug hers out recently too.

 Ballet flats have certainly come a long way since the noughties era, which saw Kate Moss, Sienna Miller and Amy Winehouse wearing theirs as they partied in London.
 No longer were they dainty and prissy; they suddenly had an edge to them, which saw them explode.